jaytee-padilla/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model

 2. What is an event?

+An event is any type of action done within the browser window

 3. What is an event listener?

+An event listener listens for any kind of event in the browser window (e.g. mouse movement, mouse clicks, keyboard presses, etc.)

 4. Why would we convert a NodeList into an Array?

+Nodelists don't feature many of the methods provided by an array (e.g. forEach, map, filter, etc.), so converting a nodelist to an array would allow for such methods to be performed

 5. What is a component?

+A component is basically a reusable piece of code

 ### Git Set up